KaiKaiKai04/brightspace-yt-scraper/README.md

 * Ensure your Brightspace module includes embedded YouTube content.
 * Only public Rise links are supported (those that don't require login).
 * Run in headful mode during development for debugging visibility.
+* Only able to process material without completing mandatory questions answering and app game to proceed

 ---